-We Indian women are brought up on the staple diet of twice daily “What will your mother-in-law say if you do this thing like that?
+We, Indian women, are brought up on the staple diet of twice daily “What will your mother-in-law says if you do this thing like that?
 She will think your mother hasn’t taught you anything.”
 Some days the dose may increase to four times too, especially if you laugh loudly.
-“What would your MIL say if you laugh like this keeping your mouth open one centimeter more than the limit permissible by Mothers and Mothers-in-laws Inc.?”
+“What would your MIL say if you laugh like this keeping your mouth open one centimetre more than the limit permissible by Mothers and Mothers-in-laws Inc.?”

 There are a few Monsters-in-law no doubt, but most MILs are normal people like us, mostly because some of us will become MILs one day in future.

-In real life, MILs generally don’t think criticising DIL is their full-time job, because they don’t live in the 1970s, they are educated and many are professional women.
+In real life, MILs generally don’t think to criticise DIL is their full-time job, because they don’t live in the 1970s, they are educated and many are professional women.
 Their criticisms are always well planned out and sometimes ‘suggestions’, like the samples below.

 Related reading: My mother-in-law did what even my mother wouldn’t do

 “Mr Sharma wanted to make Tullu (your husband) his son-in-law.
 Anyone can see Mr Sharma’s daughter is very pretty.
 But love is blind.”